GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_summary_grid.md

 satellite-derived information sourced from a growing number of different satellite missions.

-For DEA Collection 3, ARD and single-observation derivative products (e.g fractional cover) are distributed in their native UTM projection in an effort to reduce:
+For DEA Collection 3, Analysis Ready Data and single-observation derivative products (e.g Fractional Cover, Water Observations) are distributed in their native Universal Transverse Mercator (UTM) projection in an effort to reduce:

 * complexity of our pipelines,
 * size on disk,